 You can use this category for any of the submissions we accept: poetry, lyric/hybrid, conversation/essay.

 Know that we appreciate anyone who chooses this category, though we will regularly have fee-free options available.
-We will occasionally close to fee-free options but will always have this category open.
 We are poets ourselves; we understand how draining this can be on one's wallet.
 Using this category does not privilege the submission, but we do appreciate your dedication and assistance to a growing journal.

 What we're interested in: a conversation between two poets, a roundtable discussion, an interview, a unique take on a recent poetry publication or poetry-focused event, a discussion of a poetic trend, an examination of poetic history, imaginings, writerly habits, and other poetry-related fodder.